Phycocyanin: Biosynthesis

 The two genes cpcA and cpcB, located in the cpc operon and translated from the same mRNA transcript, encode for the C-PC α- and β-chains respectively.
 Additional elements such as linker proteins, and enzymes involved in phycobilin synthesis and the phycobiliproteins are often encoded by genes in adjacent gene clusters, and the cpc operon of Arthrospira platensis also encodes a linker protein assisting in the assembly of C-PC complexes.
 In red algae, the phycobiliprotein and linker protein genes are located on the plastid genome.

-Phycocyanobilin is synthesised from heme and inserted into the C-PC apo-protein by three enzymatic steps.
+Phycocyanobilin is synthesized from heme and inserted into the C-PC apo-protein by three enzymatic steps.
 Cyclic heme is oxidised to linear biliverdin IXα by heme oxygenase and further converted to 3Z-phycocyanobilin, the dominant phycocyanobilin isomer, by 3Z-phycocyanobilin:ferredoxin oxidoreductase.
 Insertion of 3Z-phycocyanobilin into the C-PC apo-protein via thioether bond formation is catalysed by phycocyanobilin lyase.

 The promoter for the cpc operon is located within the 427-bp upstream region of the cpcB gene.
-In A. platensis, 6 putative promoter sequences have been identified in the region, with four of them showing expression of green fluorescent protein when transformed into E. coli.
+In A. platensis, six putative promoter sequences have been identified in the region, with four of them showing expression of green fluorescent protein when transformed into E. coli.
 The presence of other positive elements such as light-response elements in the same region have also been demonstrated.

 The multiple promoter and response element sequences in the cpc operon enable cyanobacteria and red algae to adjust its expression in response to multiple environmental conditions.
 Expression of the cpcA and cpcB genes is regulated by light.
 Low light intensities stimulate synthesis of CPC and other pigments, while pigment synthesis is repressed at high light intensities.
 Temperature has also been shown to affect synthesis, with specific pigment concentrations showing a clear maximum at 36 °C in Arthronema africanum, a cyanobacterium with particular high C-PC and APC contents.

 Nitrogen and also iron limitation induce phycobiliprotein degradation.
 Organic carbon sources stimulate C-PC synthesis in Anabaena spp., but seem to have almost no effector negative effect in A. platensis.
 In the rhodophytes Cyanidium caldarium and Galdieria sulphuraria, C-PC production is repressed by glucose but stimulated by heme.

 Biotechnology

 Pure phycocyanin extractions can be isolated from algae.
 The basic segregation order is as follows.
 The rupturing of the cell wall, with mechanical forces (freeze thawing) or chemical agents (enzymes).
 Then, C-PC is isolated with centrifugation and purified with ammonium sulfate precipitation or chromatography -either ion or gel-filtration.
-After, the sample gets frozen and dried..
+After, the sample gets frozen and dried.